 Method C: GeoSetter (Free Desktop Software)

-For batch editing many photos, GeoSetter is a powerful free Windows application:
+For batch editing many photos, GeoSetter is a useful free Windows application:

 Method D: ExifTool (Command Line)

-For advanced users, ExifTool is the most powerful metadata editor available:
+For advanced users, ExifTool is a useful metadata editor available:

 exiftool -GPSLatitude=48.8584 -GPSLongitude=2.2945 -GPSLatitudeRef=N -GPSLongitudeRef=E photo.jpg